arkrow/PyMusicLooper/README.md

 - Export to intro/loop/outro sections for editing or seamless playback within any music player that supports [gapless playback](https://en.wikipedia.org/wiki/Gapless_playback).
 - Export loop points in samples directly to the terminal or to a text file (e.g. for use in creating custom themes with seamlessly looping audio).
 - Export the loop points as metadata tags to a copy of the input audio file(s), for use with game engines, etc.
+- Export a longer, extended version of an audio track by looping it seamlessly to the desired length

 ## Pre-requisites